kstastny/Talks/messaging-in-distributed-systems/README.md

 ## Demo

-Directory `examples_csharp` contains .NET solution with examples accompanying the presentation.
+Directories `examples_csharp` and `examples_fsharp` contain examples accompanying the presentation.

 To run the examples, you need access to any [RabbitMQ](https://www.rabbitmq.com/) server.
-Connection information has to be filled in project `Shared`, class `ConnectionConstants`
+Connection information has to be filled in project `Shared`, class `ConnectionConstants`.